February 9, 2021 | Veratad Blog | Category: Identity Verification

 Businesses need to know with certainty that their online customers are who they say they are.
 This makes online identity verification a crucial component of protecting the business from fraud, chargebacks and regulatory penalties.
-When we speak of online Identity verification methods, we are referring to the broad categories of technology that identity providers use to accomplish the task of verification.
+When we speak of online Identity verification methods, we are referring to the broad categories of technology that identity providers use to accomplish the task of age verification and identity verification.

 There are a wide range of methods available to achieve a verified identity, each with their own strengths.

 Identity verification solutions that are built around the identity data method process user-provided personal identity data such as name, address, date of birth or other personal identity data elements, to verify a customer’s identity.

 This method usually leverages trusted and verified data sources for comparison that may, depending on data availability by jurisdiction, offer coverage on billions of citizens worldwide.